top of page

 If you pack only for warm weather, you will be cold & wet.
 If you pack only for cool weather, you will sweat by noon.
 We are aiming for wardrobe diplomacy.

-Amby poses on a balcony, wearing a blazer and trousers
+woman poses on a balcony, wearing a blazer and trousers in catania in spring italy

 A third piece (blazer, cardigan, etc.) keeps you warm and sharpens your Spring outfit